anna-tran/Cryptography/src/README.md

 ## File transfer protocol

+* Message length of the source file written and received as an integer
-* All protocol messages sent in byte format
+* All other protocol messages sent in byte format
 * Client to server
     1. Convert seed using PRNG, in this case JCA SHA1 hash, into a 128-bit secret key.
     2. Create the message digest by applying the JCA SHA1 hash on the file contents.
 The digest is exactly 20